GWEP Coordinating Center

 What Does the GWEP Coordinating Center Do?

-The overarching aims of the GWEP Coordinating Center are to:
+Now in its third phase, the overarching objectives of the GWEP Coordinating Center are to:

-The GWEP-CC is led by a team of three co-Principal Investigators, Jan Busby-Whitehead, MD, Ellen Flaherty, PhD, MSN, APRN, and Jane F. Potter, MD, and an Interprofessional Advisory Council.
+The GWEP-CC is led by a team of three co-Principal Investigators, Jan Busby-Whitehead, MD, CMD, AGSF, Ellen Flaherty, PhD, APRN, AGSF, and Jane F. Potter, MD, FACP, AGSF, and an Interprofessional Advisory Committee.
 The GWEP-CC is administered by the AGS.

 Back to Top